 Come to Augsburg University for a week of music-specific professional development on current topics!

-- Daniel Albert, Augsburg University – Technology in Music Education
+- J. Anthony Allen, Augsburg University – Technology in Music Education

 - Tim Buzza, Augsburg University and Thomas Edison High School (Minneapolis Public Schools) – Creativity in Music Education